sonnxnew0612/MeloNX-Custom-Build/README.md

   - **Entitlement App**: [Download IPA](https://github.com/hugeBlack/GetMoreRam/releases/download/nightly/Entitlement.ipa)

 #### 2. Enable Memory Entitlement
-> If the Entitlement / GetMoreRam app isn't working correctly, the new Xcode Method is for you.
+> If the Entitlement / GetMoreRam app isn't working correctly, the new PlumeImpactor Method is for you.
   - Open the **Entitlement app** > **Settings**
   - Sign in with the same Apple ID you used to Sideload MeloNX.
   - Go to **App IDs** > tap **Refresh**